TTTTMMMM/chairLocations/README.md

 ### [Hooks API](https://www.youtube.com/watch?v=JgYRBCRHfHE)

+(in the series, #10 and #11 talk about useState(), #12 -- useEffect(), and #13 -- )

 1. Hooks let you use state inside a functional component
 2. Three "special" functions or "hooks" (useState(), useEffect() and useXxx()):

 ```
     const [songs, setSongs] = useState([initial_list]) -- returns an array of two objects:
-                                                           the first being the state property
+                                                           the first being the state property (songs)
                                                            the second being a function that sets the
-                                                           new value of the first property
+                                                           new value of the first property (songs)

     useEffect() -- lets functional components have access to life cycle events (componentDidMount, updates, etc.)
-                   runs everytime the component renders or re-renders
+                   runs everytime the component renders or re-renders; there is a way to limit
+                   when useEffect runs based on the data that you're "watching," not when any data changes

 ```